New Charter Applicants Document Downloads:

 Applicants applying for a Virtual Chater School must complete the Model Virtual Charter School Application(IEPC-V1).

-Potential charter applicants are encouraged to attend the Charter Schools Department Fall 2017 Charter Application Orientation to learn about the application process, including requirements, expectations, timelines, and guidance on the completion of the Model Florida Charter School Application.
-The New Charter School Application Orientation meeting will take place on Thursday,December 7, 2017 from 1:30 p.m.-3:30 p.m. at 7227 Land O' Lakes Boulevard, Land O' Lakes, Florida 34638, Portable 22 (Behind Building 8).
+Potential charter applicants are encouraged to attend the Charter Schools Department Fall 2018 Charter Application Orientation to learn about the application process, including requirements, expectations, timelines, and guidance on the completion of the Model Florida Charter School Application.
+The New Charter School Application Orientation meeting will take place on Thursday,November 1, 2018 from 1:30 p.m.-3:30 p.m. at 7227 Land O' Lakes Boulevard, Land O' Lakes, Florida 34638, Room Location TBD.

 Applicants may also schedule an appointment with the Program Coordinator for Charter Schools to discuss the application process and learn more about charter schools in Pasco County and throughout Florida.
-Please email Jeff Yungmann at email@example.com in the Office for Teaching and Learning, Charter Schools to schedule an appointment.
+Please email Jeff Yungmann, Program Coordinator for Charter Schools at email@example.com to schedule an appointment.

 Individuals, groups, organizations and businesses interested in learning more about charter schools or the application process should contact the district’s Charter Schools Department.
 Upon request, district content area specialists are available to answer technical questions.